hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 </p>

 Two types of information sources interest us.
 Our basic problem leads us to primarily consider geospatial information sources (GIS).
+Several sources exist [[EOS, April 19, 2019]](https://eos.com/blog/7-top-free-satellite-imagery-sources-in-2019/) for high-resolution overhead imagery.
+Given the proof-of-concept nature of the present study, [Google Earth](https://www.google.com/earth/) is employed.

+Overhead imagery downloaded from Google Earth is not geo-referenced.
+That is, each pixel is not associated with a distinct longitude (𝘓) and latitude (λ).
+We employ here a [simple procedure](https://www.youtube.com/watch?v=pVgDyh_YBcI) described in the [*Geo-Spatial Tutorials*](https://www.youtube.com/channel/UCK-8Ky7ZiohkOrHpe6EM1Lw/about) youtube channel.

+This procedure involves adding a limited number of geo-refernced labels to a Google-Earth image.
+We then use the open-source [QGIS](https://www.qgis.org/en/site/) tool to attribute (𝘓, λ) associations to our labels.
+This produces a [GeoTiff](https://earthdata.nasa.gov/esdis/eso/standards-and-references/geotiff) image with an estimated pixel resolution in the range of one-half to one meter.